-The DS2781 uses an integrated temperature sensor to measure battery temperature with a resolution of 0.125°C. Temperature measurements are updated every 440ms and placed in the temperature register in two's complement form.
-The format of the temperature register is shown in Figure 4.
+The DS2788 uses an integrated temperature sensor to measure battery temperature with a resolution of 0.125°C. Temperature measurements are updated every 440ms and placed in the Temperature (TEMP) register in two's complement form.
+Figure 4 shows the format of the Temperature register.